sidney-eliot/3d-artists-handbook/content/glossary.md

 > - Wood

 #### Masked Blend/ Alpha Clip
 Used to make some parts invisible and others visible.
 The invisible parts are not rendered at all.
-Only needs Black and white, however if gray values are in the control texture a clip threshold value (which is per default set but can be changed) decides what counts as black and what as white.
+Only needs black and white, however if gray values are in the control texture a clip threshold value (which is per default set but can be changed) decides what counts as black and what as white.

 > [!example] Masked Blend/ Alpha Clip Examples
 >